Money and duty free for Sierra Leone

 Credit cards (Visa only) are accepted in some shops, supermarkets, hotels and restaurants in Freetown.

 ATMs are few and far between in Sierra Leone.
-There are a number of ATMs (Visa only) in Freetown with limited others in other major centres such as Bo, Kenema, Makeni and Koidu.
-Some are not internationally connected and these are often liable to fraud.
+There are a number of ATMs (Visa only) in Freetown and a few in other major centres such as Bo, Kenema, Makeni and Koidu.
+Some are not internationally connected, and these are often liable to fraud.
 There are no Mastercard cashpoints in Sierra Leone.

-The ATM system of accessing money is not yet developed enough for elaborate scam schemes to have been put in place, however it is advisable to exercise caution and use common sense when taking money out from an ATM.
+The ATM system is not yet developed enough for elaborate scam schemes to have been put in place, however, it is advisable to exercise caution and use common sense when taking money out from an ATM.

 These are generally not recommended as opportunities to cash them are limited, but they can be exchanged at a number of banks.